 I told him [Tippu Tib] that people at home generally believed that these were only ‘traveler’s tales’, as they are called in our country, or, in other words, lies.
 He then said something to an Arab named Ali, seated next to him, who turned round to me and said, ‘Give me a bit of cloth and see.’
 I sent my boy for six handkerchiefs, thinking it was all a joke, and that they were not in earnest, but presently a man appeared, leading a young girl of about ten-years-old by the hand, and I then witnessed the most horribly sickening sight I am ever likely to see in my life.
 He plunged the knife quickly into her breast twice, and she fell on her face, turning over on her side.
 Three men then ran forward and began to cut up the body of the girl; finally her head was cut off, and not a particle remained, each man taking his piece away down to the river to wash it.

-Not much of a denial, is it?
-In a small repayment of Karma, Jameson contracted Haematuric fever shortly afterward and died of it on August 17, 1888.
-The Emin Pasha Relief Expedition with all its issues, was ultimately futile and unappreciated by Emin Pasha (who wanted military aid) and was the last of its kind to delve the depths of central Africa.
+Not much of a denial there.
+In a small repayment of karma, Jameson contracted Haematuric fever shortly afterward and died of it on August 17, 1888.
+The Emin Pasha Relief Expedition, with all its issues, was ultimately futile and unappreciated by Emin Pasha (who wanted military aid) and was the last of its kind to delve into the depths of central Africa.
 Its legacy is one of darkness, depravity, and madness.
 Despite this, H.M.
-Stanley’s reputation emerged intact as did many of the surviving leaders, who enjoyed celebrity status, honorary degrees, and lucrative speaking engagements and were generally considered heroic adventurers.
+Stanley’s reputation emerged intact, as did many of the surviving leaders, who enjoyed celebrity status, honorary degrees, and lucrative speaking engagements and were, generally, considered heroic adventurers.